AcidWeb/KindleButler/README.md

 Latest **Windows** binaries are available [here](https://github.com/AcidWeb/KindleButler/releases).

 ## USAGE
 On **Windows** just right click MOBI/AZW3/AZW file.
-All options will be there.
+All options should be there.
+If not - change file association.

 Support of other OS is experimental. **KindleButler** should work but extensive testing was not performed.
 There is no binary releases for **Linux/OSX**.